Stand with Ukraine. Fight for freedom and democracy

 Text field block

-form text field general settings
+text field block settings in jetformbuilder

-• Field Type — define the kind of data that should be written in the field.
+• FIELD TYPE — define the kind of data that should be written in the field.
 There are five options such as “Text,” “Email,” “Url,” “Tel,” and “Password”;

 • Add Prev Page Button — enable it if Form Break Field is used.
 It lets a user return to the previous page;